-In the existing literature, few empirical studies have examined the effect of health insurance on utilisation in Malaysia.
-For example, Wan Abdullah & Ng (2009a) examined the practices of two private hospitals, comparing their different charging practices for insured versus uninsured patients.
-Using data from insurance companies, they found no difference in private hospital expenditures for people who were insured versus uninsured.
-Wan Abdullah & Ng (2009b) also explored the effect of employer-based health insurance on the health services utilisation in Malaysia.
-They used private insurance company data and compared the frequencies of health claims made by employees and their dependants from 10 companies that provided health insurance benefits to their employees.
-They found that the behaviour of the insured did not result in an increased rate of service utilisation.
-These studies do not support the finding of moral hazard in Malaysia.
-The present study provides further understanding of the impact of private health insurance, in particular its effect on the utilisation of health care using a nationwide survey data, that is, the NHMS.
+In the existing literature, there are limited empirical studies on the effect of health insurance on utilisation in Malaysia.
+For example, Wan Abdullah and Ng (2009a) examine the practices of two private hospitals, comparing their different charging for the insured and non-insured patients.
+Using data from insurance companies, they found that there is no difference in private hospital expenditure for people who are insured and non-insured.
+Wan Abdullah and Ng (2009b) explore the effect of employer-based health insurance on the health services utilisation in Malaysia.
+They use private insurance company data and compare the frequencies of health claims made by employees and their dependants from ten companies that provide health insurance benefit to their employees.
+They find that the behaviour of the insured does not result in an increased rate of service utilisation.
+This research does not support a finding of moral hazard in Malaysia.
+This study provides further understanding of the impact of private health insurance, in particular its effect on the utilisation of health care using a nationwide survey data i.e. the NHMS.

-The remainder of this manuscript is organized as follows.
+The organisation of this paper is as follows.
 Section 2 reviews related literature on the demand for private health insurance and its effect on the utilisation of health care.
-Section 3 describes the data and empirical models used in the estimation, and section 4 discusses the results.
+Section 3 describes the data and empirical models used in the estimation and section 4 discusses the results.
 Finally, section 5 concludes with some policy implications.